-One of our Travel Advisors, Julie, recently took a trip to Morocco.
-Over the course of her eight-day adventure, she traveled to Casablanca, Fes, the Sahara Desert and Marrakech.
+One of our travel advisors, Julie, recently took a trip to Morocco.
+Over the course of her eight-day adventure, she traveled to Casablanca, Fez, the Sahara Desert and Marrakech.
 Follow along to hear her recommendations for what to do, wear and eat in Northern Africa.

 Overall impressions: Beautiful country with many changing scenes – mountains, plains, tropical oasis, desert.
 There are many places to explore and each destination is different from the rest.

 Favorite moment: The camel ride up a dune to watch the sunset, and then seeing the full moon rise on our way down the dune!

 You can't stop thinking about: All the sights and how the scenery changed from moment to moment while driving through the country.
 The wonderful and friendly people of Morocco.